 About Critical Alarms Lab

-Shaping the future of product-user interactions in complex environments through information design.
+Reshaping the future of alarms in complex environments.